 Usually, before collaborative divorce proceeds, spouses and their representative attorneys sign an undertaking.
 This agreement requires the attorneys to withdraw from the case if the spouses do not reach an agreement and decide to file a lawsuit or divorce litigation.

-Simply put, collaborative divorce attorneys will now not be eligible to represent both the spouses in the court.
+Simply put, collaborative divorce attorneys will now not be eligible to represent either of the spouses in the court.
 Both parties have to work with new or different adversarial attorneys to represent them during the court proceedings.

 Collaborative divorce can help spouses save time and money compared to the traditional litigation process.
-Moreover, it allows spouses to work together to reach an agreement, which is the best solution for each party.
+Moreover, it allows spouses to work together to reach an agreement, which is the best solution for each party, especially when children are invovled.

 Have any useful experiences to share about collaborative law divorce?
 Feel free to write in the comments section.